badlands-model/badlands/README.md

 ### Reporting

-If you come accross a bug or if you need some help compiling or using the code [drop us a line](mailto:tristan.salles@sydney.edu.au).
+If you come accross a bug or if you need some help compiling or using the code, you can subscribe to our [mailing list](http://mailman.sydney.edu.au/mailman/listinfo/badlands).

 ## Hands-on examples